phpMussel/phpMussel/_docs/readme.en.md

 ##### "allow_leading_trailing_dots"
 - Allow leading and trailing dots in filenames?
 This can sometimes be used to hide files, or to trick some systems into allowing directory traversal.
 False = Don't allow [Default].
 True = Allow.

+##### "block_macros"
+- Try to block any files containing macros?
+Some types of documents and spreadsheets may contain executable macros, thus providing a dangerous potential malware vector.
+False = Don't block [Default]; True = Block.

 #### "compatibility" (Category)
 Compatibility directives for phpMussel.